TerranMechworks/mech3doc/docs/gamez-files.md

 #### Mesh data

 Next, the mesh data is read for any filled in mesh information (not zeroed-out).
-The offset of the start of this data should match the previously read mesh data offset, but can be read sequentially without seeking.
+The start offset for the mesh data can be determined from MeshInfo.dataOffset or by simply reading the file sequentially without seeking.

 Reading the mesh data is dynamic, based on the counts:

 * Read vertex count vertices (where each is a vector of three f32)
 * Read normal count normals (where each is a vector of three f32)
 * Read morph count morphs(?) (where each is a vector of three f32)
-* Read the lights
+* Read the lights (each light seems to take 80 bytes)
 * Read the polygons

 ```rust
 struct Vec3 {